Thracian language: Remnants of the Thracian language

-The early Indo-European languages had more than one word for horse; for example Latin had equus from PIE *ekwo- and mannus ("a pony") from another IE root, later receiving cabalus as a loanword.

-In many cases in current Thracology, there is more than one etymology for a Thracian lexical item.
-For example, Thracian Diana Germetitha (Diana is from Latin while the epithet Germetitha is from Thracian) has two different proposed etymologies, "Diana of the warm bosom" (Olteanu; et al.?) or "Diana of the warm radiance" (Georgiev; et al.?).
-In other cases, etymologies for the Thracian lexical items may be sound, but some of the proposed cognates are not actually cognates, thus confusing the affinity of Thracian.
+There are 23 words mentioned by ancient sources considered explicitly of Thracian origin and known meaning.
+Of the words that are preserved in ancient glossaries, in particular by Hesychius, only three dozen can be considered "Thracian".
+However, Indo-European scholars have pointed out that "even the notion that what the ancients called "Thracian" was a single entity is unproven."
+The table below lists potential cognates from Indo-European languages, but most of them have not found general acceptance within Indo-European scholarship.
+Not all lexical items in Thracian are assumed to be from the Proto-Indo-European language, some non-IE lexical items in Thracian are to be expected.

 Inscriptions

 The following are the longest inscriptions preserved.
 The remaining ones are mostly single words or names on vessels and other artifacts.
+No translation has been accepted by the larger Indo-European community of scholars.

 Ezerovo inscription

 Only four Thracian inscriptions of any length have been found.
 The first is a gold ring found in 1912 in the village of Ezerovo (Plovdiv Province of Bulgaria); the ring was dated to the 5th century BC.
-On the ring an inscription is found written in a Greek script and consisting of 8 lines, the eighth of which is located on the edge, the rim, of the rotating disk; it reads without any spaces between:
+The ring features an inscription in a Greek script consisting of 8 lines, the eighth of which is located on the rim of the rotating disk; it reads without any spaces between: